zhouziling/cpp_panda_pick_place/README.md

 * Potential useful packages :
 	* PICNIK (GraspIt) : https://github.com/ros-planning/moveit_grasps
 	* EZGrasp : https://github.com/gstavrinos/ez_pick_and_place

+### Encountered issues & workarounds:
+1. Gazebo box grasping fails :
+	* this is because the physics engine is not optimized for grasping yet.
+The plugin provided in the package gazebo_grasp_plugin helps to overcome such issues : https://github.com/JenniferBuehler/gazebo-pkgs/wiki/Installation then panda_description has to be extended with an additional gazebo tag.
+	* other (dirty) solution : use `EffortJointInterface` instead, modifying panda_hand controllers locally. https://answers.ros.org/question/291228/simple-box-grasping-fails/
+	* also see the fix under gripper friction in this link : https://buildmedia.readthedocs.org/media/pdf/de3-panda-wall/latest/de3-panda-wall.pdf

 ### To improve :
 * file structure :